VlaDosWOW/PyPalindrome/README.md

-# PyPalindrome
+# PalindromePy
-Palindrome checker on Python
+Python Script that checks palindromy of string